wwmoraes/k8s-101/README.md

 ## Licensing

-The code in this project is licensed under MIT license.
+The code in this project is licensed under Apache 2.0 license.